xthecapx/pro-angular/chapter02/todo/README.md

 1. The class keyword is used to define types that can be instantiated with the new keyword to create objects that have well-defined data and behavior.
 2. To display the data values in the model to the user.
 In Angular, this is done using a template, which is a fragment of HTML that contains instructions that are performed by Angular.
 3. An Angular component is responsible for managing a template and providing it with the data and logic it needs.
+4. The import keyword is the counterpart to the export keyword and is used to declare a dependency on the contents of a JavaScript module.

 # Todo